HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 High humidity in a crawl space can lead to a whole slew of issues.
 Mold, mildew, and wood rot are some of the problems that moisture in a crawl space can lead to.
 Using a dehumidifier in your crawl space can help remedy those issues.

-In this article, we’ll take a look at a few crawl space dehumidifiers on the market today.
-We’ll go over their pros and cons, as well as considerations that need to be made before purchasing.
+In this article, I’ll take a look at a few crawl space dehumidifiers on the market today.
+I’ll go over their pros and cons, as well as considerations that need to be made before purchasing.

 Best Overall Crawl Space Dehumidifier

-Aprilaire’s dehumidifiers are the industry-standard for crawl spaces and whole homes.
-They are so good, we’ve even seen them used in commercial applications.
+Aprilaire’s dehumidifiers are the industry standard for crawl spaces and whole homes.
+They are so good, I’ve even seen them used in commercial applications.

 The Aprilaire 1820 is a 70-pint dehumidifier.
 This means that it is capable of removing up to 70 pints of water every day.
 In terms of area coverage, they are good for around 2,800 square feet.